senserf/picos/README.txt

 	   but occasionally, with some memory deallocation at initialization, it would cause problems (permanent activity at the transceiver).
 	   The version is now 3.0 !!!!!

+ R070828A  To do: when station numbers are specified for trace, traces occurring
+	   in SYSTEM context are never listed.
+Is it a bug or a feature?
+OK, let us ignore this for a while.
+Note that some callbacks (possibly traced by the user), e.g., channel assessment methods may run in the context of System (station -1).
+If they are traced, the trace will not show up unless ALL stations are traced.
+	   Directional example redone, new example: GreedyDir created in Examples/WIRELESS.
+	   Function dist (inline) added to global.h, angles.h added to IncLib.